Goldman to pay $22 million to settle 'huddles' case

 The regulators said the weekly huddles took place from 2006 to 2011 and that analysts would discuss "high-conviction" short-term trading ideas and other "market color" with traders.

-Then in 2007, Goldman launched a program that allowed research analysts to call a select group of priority clients.
+Then in 2007, Goldman launched a program called the Asymmetric Service Initiative that allowed research analysts to call a select group of priority clients.

 According to the settlement with FINRA, Goldman at times failed to properly monitor the conversations that took place in the huddles to determine whether any previews of upcoming research changes were discussed.

-In late 2008, for instance, FINRA said one analyst had received approval to add a company to a Goldman list of best investment ideas.
+In late 2008, for instance, FINRA said one analyst had received approval to add a company to a Goldman's list of best investment ideas.

 The next day in a huddle, the analyst told the others that the company remained a "favorite idea."